kore/foe-lgs/README.md

 It implements a mobile optimized version of the common necessary investment calculators of Innogames Forge Of Empires game.

-You can use this on https://foe.k023.de/ – we now reach a Lighthouse scrore of 93 – 100 – 93 – 100 – Full PWA.
-This should be maintained or improved.
-The
+You can use this on https://foe.k023.de/ – we now reach **a Lighthouse score of 100%** – this should be maintained.
-server which runs that misses HTTP/2 and proper caching directives for static assets, though.

 ## Develop